openrndr/openrndr-template/README.md

 You will find some [basic instructions](https://guide.openrndr.org/setUpYourFirstProgram.html) in the [OPENRNDR guide](https://guide.openrndr.org).

+## Properties

+The file [gradle.properties](gradle.properties) holds properties that are used in the build script.

+- `openrndr.allowLocalSnapshots` - when set to `true`, enables the use of locally built OPENRNDR and ORX dependencies from your local Maven repository (`~/.m2/repository`).
+This is useful for testing local changes to OPENRNDR or ORX before they are published.
+Default is `false`.
+- `openrndr.allowSonatypeSnapshots` - when set to `true`, enables the use of snapshot versions of OPENRNDR and ORX from the Sonatype snapshots repository.
+Snapshots are pre-release versions that may contain the latest features and bug fixes but are not yet stable.
+Default is `true`.

+### Listing properties
+- `./gradlew properties` prints the values of all properties that are used in the build script.
+ - `./gradlew properties --all` prints the values of all properties that are used in the build script and all subprojects.

 ## Gradle tasks

  - `./gradlew run` runs `TemplateProgram.kt` (Use `gradlew.bat run` under Windows)